highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 You'll need to provide your users with a way to accrue slot machine play credits.
 You will do this by adding an [Entity Script](https://docs.highfidelity.com/learn-with-us/all-about-entity-scripts) to the Slot Machine entity.

 First, we need to write the Entity Script.
 This script will do the following:
-* When a user clicks the text OR the border around the text, they will be prompted to pay a specified username (you), 1 HFC with the message "1 Slot Machine Play Credit".
+* When a user clicks the text OR the border around the text, they will be prompted to pay a specified username (you) 1 HFC with the message "1 Slot Machine Play Credit".

 [Click here](./addCreditsButton.js) to download a pre-made "Add Credits" entity script.
 Follow along with the comments in the code to understand what it's doing!